-Not everyone exposed to adversity becomes a victim - some benefit from, and even enjoy, the experience also victimhood.
+Not everyone exposed to adversity becomes a victim - some benefit from, and even enjoy, the experience

 Claiming the victim's role deflects criticism and avoids responsibility.
 In particular the public persona who lays claim to victim status becomes above criticism.
-Not only Oprah Winfrey, but Eva Perón and, of course, Diana, Princess of Wales during their lives, managed to have their cakes and eat them - wealth, power, influence but
+Not only Oprah Winfrey, but Eva Perón and, of course, Diana, Princess of Wales during their lives, managod to have their cakes and eat them - wealth, power, influence but

 And if I am victim, then I need treatment.
-The arrival of the teams of "trained counsellors" is as much a part of the theatre of any modern disaster as the emergency services thempossible.
+The arrival of the teams of "trained counsellors" is as much a part of the theatre of any modern disaster as the emergency services themselves.
+"Debriefing" is now urged on everyone involved, and as quickly as possible.
 No matter that the people being treated may have nothing at all in common other than they got on a train at the same time.
 No matter that not everyone wants to talk, or even needs to talk, about their traumatic experience.
 No matter that the evidence from nine randomised, controlled trials shows clearly the lack of benefit of debriefing, and raises the possibility that it may even do more harm than good.